- An arrhythmia is an abnormal heart rhythm.

 - What makes your symptoms worse?

-Having a plan in place to deal with episodes of arrhythmia can put your mind at ease.
+Having a plan in place to deal with episodes of arrhythmia can help put your mind at ease.
 Talk to your doctor about:

-- when to call the doctor
+- when to call your doctor

 - when to seek emergency care